 Men With Cerebral Palsy

-Having cerebral palsy doesn’t affect or decrease male fertility, nor does it hinder sexual function.
 Just as with women, men cannot pass down cerebral palsy to their children, as it’s not an inherited disorder.
-A man with cerebral palsy has the same chances of having a baby with cerebral palsy that a man without the disorder has.
+A man with cerebral palsy has the same chances of having a baby with cerebral palsy that a man without the disorder.

-If you aren’t looking to conceive a child, it’s important for both men and women with cerebral palsy to use contraception or take other measures to prevent pregnancy.
-Remember, cerebral palsy doesn’t affect a person’s ability to produce children.
-Other factors, such as infertility, can cause conception problems, but infertility is not a symptom or associated disorder of cerebral palsy.
+If you are not looking to conceive a child, it’s essential for both men and women with cerebral palsy to use contraception or take other measures to prevent pregnancy.
+Remember, cerebral palsy does not affect a person’s ability to have children.
+Other factors, such as infertility, can cause conception problems, but infertility is not a symptom or associated condition of cerebral palsy disorder.

 Lifelong Financial Assistance for Your Child's Birth InjuryGet Help Now

 - A Mom with spastic cerebral palsy welcomes another pregnancy! : NCHPAD - Building inclusive communities. (n.d.).
 National Center on Health, Physical Activity and Disability (NCHPAD).

 Retrieved from: https://www.nchpad.org/797/4179/A~Mom~with~Spastic~Cerebral~Palsy~Welcomes~Another~Pregnancy~

 - Winch R , et al. (n.d.).
 Women with cerebral palsy: Obstetric experience and neonatal outcome. - PubMed - NCBI.
 National Center for Biotechnology Information.